NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

    :width: 500px

 NOTE:
    With current CAC information on file, you should authenticate into RDHPCS with CAC as your primary means.
-If you need assistance with authenticating via CAC, please visit: `CAC Login <https://rdhpcs-common-docs.rdhpcs.noaa.gov/wiki/index.php/CAC_Login>`_
+If you need assistance with authenticating via CAC, please see: :ref:`common-access-card`.

 .. _rsa_token:

 RSA Token Login
 ---------------